fonstok/jfMagnify/README.md

 * center: Centers the magnified area in the magnifed zone.
 The alternate is top, left.
 The default is true.
 * scale: Scale can be changed.
 The default is 2x.
 * containment: Defines the magnify glass's containment area.
 The default is set to be its direct parent.
-* magnifyGlass : Defines the class of the magnify element.
+* magnifyGlass : Defines the magnify glass element (the element you want draggable).
 The default is '.magnify_glass'.
 * magnifiedElement: Added class name to the cloned or magnified version of the element that has been magnified.
+This will allow you to select this element in css.
 The dafault is '.magnified_element'.
 * magnifiedZone: Area where you want the magnified element to live.
 The default is set to '.magnify_glass'.
 * elementToMagnify: Identifies the element you want to magnify.
 The default is '.element_to_magnify'.